 Browns' Woods, Littleton

 Thank you to Littleton voters, who overwhelmingly supported the purchase of Browns' Woods at a Special Town Meeting on October 18!
-We are now one step closer to adding this property to Littleton's conservation lands and creating public trails for passive recreation.
+We are now one step closer to adding this property to Littleton's conservation lands.
+SVT is raising funds to cover the costs of holding a conservation restriction and to offset expenses for the town.

 Our appreciation also goes to town leaders and staff for their hard work in putting the project together and to Littleton Conservation Trust for helping with outreach and for making a very generous $10,000 contribution to SVT's fundraising campaign.